edehnn/repository/README.md

 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?

 They prevent unwanted traffic from  reaching the application.
+The advantage of a jump box is it allows access to admins before making a connection to an untrusted server or connection.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system files.